Hi, I'm Savvas.

 PromptInfuser is a Figma plugin that enables users to create functional medium-fidelity prototypes, by connecting the UI mockup to LLM prompts.
 In a study with 14 designers, we found that PromptInfuser encouraged iteration over prompt and UI together, which helped designers identify UI and prompt incompatibilities and reflect upon their total solution.

-In submission at DIS 2024, [pdf]
+DIS 2024, [pdf]

 AngleKindling: Supporting Journalistic Angle Ideation with Large Language Models